Amplify ELA: General Reporting Overview

 From Reporting, you can monitor your students’ progress and plan instruction.
 You can also use the Reporting app to determine if any changes are needed in the differentiated supports.

-Writing Skills Report
+Writing Prompts Report

-You can also review individual students’ progress across units.
+Click See Details to review individual students’ progress across units.

-Comprehension Report
+Solos Report

 You can look at individual student scores or whole-class trends to identify parts of the text or skills that were difficult for students to understand.
 You can use this report to guide your instructional choices and determine whether you need to slow down instruction or differentiate supports to meet the needs of all learners.